Tomislav Tomašević: Mayor of Zagreb (2021–present)

-Tomašević officially assumed office of the Mayor on 4 June 2021.
+Tomašević officially assumed office of the mayor on 4 June 2021.
 The office was handed over to him by Acting Mayor Jelena Pavičić Vukičević, who took the office following the death of Mayor Milan Bandić.
 Tomašević came to the handover by tram and was late due to an emergency case on a tram station.

 Media and opposition pressure

-Within the first two months of appointment, Tomislav Tomašević faced allegations by the media and mostly the right-wing opposition for compromising his pre-election promises, corruption and investigations due to appointment of the medical business owner Tomislav Lauc as the head of the Srebrnjak hospital, a small donor (less than $2000) and a sympathiser of his party, as well as for a partial renewing of a contract with the notorious C.I.O.S Group owned by Petar Pripuz because of a lack of alternatives, despite promising not to.
+Within the first two months of appointment, Tomislav Tomašević faced allegations by the media for compromising his pre-election promises, corruption and investigations due to appointment of the medical business owner Tomislav Lauc as the head of the Srebrnjak hospital, a small donor (less than $2000) and a sympathiser of his party, as well as for a partial renewing of a contract with the notorious C.I.O.S Group owned by Petar Pripuz because of a lack of alternatives, despite promising not to.

 Support of LGBTQ and other minorities

-On 3 July 2021, Tomašević attended the 20th annual Zagreb Pride, alongside other Croatian politicians such as the former SDP president Peđa Grbin and former Deputy Prime Minister Boris Milošević.
-In doing so, Tomašević became the first mayor of Zagreb to attend the parade, which he had already been doing prior to becoming mayor.
-He stated that "they, as the new city government, wanted to show that no one can be discriminated on any grounds."
+On 3 July 2021, Tomašević attended the 20th annual Zagreb Pride.
+In doing so, Tomašević became the first mayor of Zagreb to attend the parade, by which he was continuing the city's support to the LGBTQ community that was already present during Bandić's mandate.
+He also led the initiative to join the Rainbow Cities Network and stated that "they, as the new city government, wanted to show that no one can be discriminated on any grounds."